rakhmets/nixl/src/plugins/obj/README.md

 ### Backend Parameters

-Backend parameters are passed as a key-value map (`nixl_b_params_t`) when creating the backend instance.
+Backend parameters are passed as a key-value map (`nixlBParams`) when creating the backend instance.
 The Object Storage backend supports AWS S3-compatible storage and accepts the following parameters:

 | Parameter | Description | Default | Required |
 |-----------|-------------|---------|----------|